Fertility preservation by egg freezing

 - Family history of premature menopause

 - Delaying childbearing– Many women desire to postpone having children for a variety of reasons (career, lack of suitable partner).
-Since egg quantity and quality decline with time, freezing her eggs enables a woman to arrest the effect of time om her reproductive potential.
+Since egg quantity and quality decline with time, freezing her eggs enables a woman to arrest the effect of time on her reproductive potential.

 - Objection to embryo freezing– Egg freezing avoids the ethical dilemma of discarding extra embryos.
 Instead of fertilizing all available eggs in an IVF cycle, some eggs can be frozen for future use.
-If the first treatment attempt is unsuccessful, the frozen eggs can thawed and fertilized to give the patient another chance to conceive.
+If the first treatment attempt is unsuccessful the frozen eggs can be thawed and fertilized to give the patient another chance to conceive.